bucket3432/programmer-animeme-subs/README.md

 ## License

-These scripts are released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Unless otherwise stated, these scripts are released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 In summary, you can do whatever you want with them as long as you give me (bucket3432) credit.